 Gt Ryburgh would benefit from the planting of riparian trees to provide shade and cover for the species that reside there.
-Currently, insufficient cover is available for the present density of fish leading to some species moving out leaving those that remain subject to enhanced predation (see Gt Ryburgh comments/ interpretation section).
+Currently, insufficient cover is available for the present density of fish leading to some species moving out leaving those that remain subject to enhanced predation (see Gt Ryburgh comments/interpretation section).

 The results from Sparham Pool, Lyng indicate its importance for spawning and recruitment.
 Periodic gravel jetting of spawning gravels by the EA and club members prior to the spawning season has no doubt improved successful hatching and free swimming stages.
-However, the evasion strategy utilising deep silt berms (See Sparham pool, discussion section) and the diminishing number of adult chub, dace, roach and perch suggest a lack of suitable habitat to support juveniles through to adult.
+However, the evasion strategy utilising deep silt berms (See Sparham pool, discussion section) and the diminishing number of adult chub, dace, roach and perch suggest a lack of suitable habitat to support juveniles through to adulthood.
 This section of river would benefit from enhanced habitat to support juvenile growth and suitable refuge for adults.
-It is recommended that this be addressed as soon as possible.